ACGaming/UniversalTweaks/README.md

     * **Fix Item Transfer:** Make BiblioCraft actually use simulate properly when inserting and extracting items, fixing many item transfer methods
     * **Fix ItemStack Copying:** Fixes removing an ItemStack not copying all data correctly, particularly for backpacks
     * **Fix Left Handed Rendering:** Fixes the Antique Atlas and Clipboard rendering incorrect when the Main Hand is set to Left
+    * **Fix Using Incorrect Hand:** Fix the Clipboard and the Stockroom Catalogue behaving incorrectly when used in the offhand
     * **Multiplayer Sound Fix:** Register all sounds, fixing bugs when attempting to play them on servers
 * **Binnie's Mods**
     * **Gather Windfall:** Allows Forestry farms to pick up ExtraTrees fruit